 Tan mushroom with white gills and stipe.
 Flat upper surface.
 Growing on a downed redwood tree that had fallen into one of the old dilapidated structures.

 (Upper Wildcat Canyon)

-Pluteus cervinus, also known as Pluteus atricapillus and commonly known as the deer shield or the Deer or fawn mushroom, belongs to the large genus Pluteus.
+Pluteus cervinus, also known as Pluteus atricapillus and commonly known as the deer shield or the deer or fawn mushroom, is a mushroom that belongs to the large genus Pluteus.
 It is found on rotten logs, roots and tree stumps and is widely distributed.
 It can also grow on sawdust and other wood waste.
-Being very variable in appearance, it has been divided into several varieties or subspecies, some of which are sometimes considered species in their own right.
-It...
+Being very variable in appearance, it has been divided into several varieties or subspecies, some of which are sometimes considered species in...